HorizonHalifa/EBook-Library/README.md

        ```

 4. Open the project in Android Studio.
-5. Create or select an Android emulator or connect a real device.
+5. Create or select an Android emulator.
 6. Click **Run**.

 ## Backend Setup